-- Abstracts not exceeding 250 words for oral and poster presentation and 400 words for panel and pre-conference workshop presentation must be submitted by email with the subject “AfIHC 2020” to email@example.com or uploaded on our website in pdf or doc format using the abstract template.
+- Abstracts not exceeding 250 words for oral and poster presentation and 400 words for panel presentation must be submitted by email with the subject “AfIHC 2021” to email@example.com or uploaded on our website in pdf or doc format using the abstract template.

 - Submission of an abstract constitutes permission for the conference organizers to publish it in either printed or electronic format for conference promotional purposes.

-- Please indicate at the bottom of your abstract whether you would like to give an oral, poster, panel or pre-conference workshop presentation.
+- Please indicate at the bottom of your abstract whether you would like to give an oral, poster or panel presentation.

 - Panel presentations must span an entire session and not exceed 1.5 hours.
 Panel proposals must include session title, description, participants, format, audio-visual equipment needs.
 Proposal descriptions must clearly state objectives of the presentation and demonstrate relevance to one of the sub-themes of the conference.

-- All abstracts submitted will be considered eligible for one type of presentation: oral, poster, panel, or pre-conference workshop.
+- All abstracts submitted will be considered eligible for one type of presentation: oral, poster or panel.
 The decision of the Abstract Review Committee regarding acceptance and presentation of abstracts is final.